prsephton/Rover/README.md

 rotation and subtraction anti-clockwise.
 We can use modulus 4 to ensure range is always valid.

+## Alternatives
+   An alternative approach to coding this would be to imagine the buggy as a finite state machine, which is initialised with a grid size, position and direction.
+Each movement would alter the internal state by moving the buggy on the grid, or changing direction.
+   The FSM approach to this problem is appealing, but possibly more complex, and less efficient.
+It is also unnecessary to over complicate the problem.

 ## Usage:
    We expect the textual input on standard input, and will write the result to standard out,
 	as described in the specification.